jci02/SQL/README.md

 ## Goals of This Repository

 - Strengthen SQL fundamentals
+- Practice working with relational databases
-- Practice writing efficient queries
+- Write efficient and readable queries
 - Build a reference of commonly used SQL techniques
-- Develop skills useful for data analysis and machine learning workflows

 ---

 ## Tools Used

 - **MySQL**
+- Relational databases
-- SQL query editor / database client
+- SQL query editors / database clients